schafferb/BHDS-2010-Assignment-3/README.md

 TextMessages.csv
 This data contains 50 participants with half (25) in group 1 and the other half (25) in group 2.
 The data was collected at two different time points: the baseline and 6 months after the baseline.

+# Roles and Responsibilities
+Bryanna: Visualization #1 and Summary Statistics

+Ibrahim: Visualization #2 and Documentation

 # Change History
-10/21/2025 - Initial repository setup by Bryanna Schaffer 10/25/2025 - IbrahimElbasheer invited to repository
+10/21/2025 - Initial repository setup by Bryanna Schaffer

+10/25/2025 - IbrahimElbasheer invited to repository

+10/31/2025 - Roles were assigned

+11/2/2025 - Bryanna pushed assigned roles to "Bryanna" branch